 - Maintain Polson as a 6-8 school and DHHS as 9-12

 - Complete renovations at Polson including new Air Quality Systems/HVAC, auditorium modernization, and security enhancements

 The plan will result in the closure of two of our oldest school buildings - Jeffrey and Ryerson elementary schools - as well as the Town Campus Learning Center Preschool (TCLC), contracting the district down to four buildings.
 Construction would commence shortly after a successful referendum and all new and renovated buildings would open their doors in 2025.

-The plan is set for a public referendum on Tuesday, February 15, 2022.
+The plan was approved at referendum on Tuesday, February 15, 2022.